What is World Mental Health Day? Why is this day so much more important than many others? Should you even care? The answer is YES, you should!

 Each and every case is unique.
 What works for you may not work for me and vice versa.
 That’s okay!
 World Mental Health Day is for that purpose.
 It brings awareness to ALL forms of mental illness and the treatments needed to bring freedom for the individual.

 There is no way I could discuss the topic of mental health without also mentioning suicide prevention.
-It is also the chosen focus of this year’s world mental health day.

 Suicide is a permanent solution to a (typically) temporary problem.